BlazBone/RINS/report/report.md

-# RINS report
+# RINS: project report

+**Authors:** Blaž Bone, Nace Kovačič
+Fakulteta za računalništvo in informatiko, Univerza v Ljubljani

 ## Introduction

-The project we undertook as part of the 2022/23 Development of Intelligent Systems competition revolved around a challenging task of developing a robotic system referred to as the RoboSheriff.
+The project we undertook as part of the 2022/23 Development of Intelligent Systems class revolved around a challenging task of developing a robotic system referred to as the RoboSheriff.
 Our team was charged with designing, implementing, and testing a robot capable of interacting within a simulated environment stylized as a "Small Wild West City" scene.
-This was an extensive project with diverse objectives, encapsulating the competencies developed during the first two tasks and pushing the boundaries even further in the field of robotics and intelligent systems.
+This was an extensive project with diverse objectives, encapsulating the competencies developed during the first two tasks and pushing the boundaries even further by building on top of them.

 The core challenge was to enable the robot to identify and locate a “robber” within the simulated environment, a task that entailed several sub-objectives.
 The robot was required to recognize different entities within the scene including human faces, "Wanted" posters, and cylinders of different colors.
 It also needed to identify specific parking slots, indicated by rings of different sizes and colors.
 The enviroment also included objects that could have been misinterpreted, making it necessary to use as robust methods as possible.

 Once the entities were recognized, the robot was tasked to perform a series of actions in a particular sequence.
-It had to locate all the persons in the city, identify from the posters which robber it was supposed to apprehend, engage in a simple dialogue with the persons to gather information on the potential location of the robber, and search the top of the buildings for the robber.
+It had to locate all the people in the city, identify from the posters which robber it was supposed to apprehend, engage in a simple dialogue with the people to gather information on the potential location of the robber, and search the top of the buildings for the robber.
 Upon locating the robber, the robot was required to "imprison" him by taking him to a specific building identified as the prison, and finally park itself in front of this building.

 This project presented an opportunity for our team to apply a range of methods and techniques within the realm of intelligent systems, such as face recognition, image detection, autonomous navigation, and simple dialogue implementation.
 The techniques used were also taught in Machine Perception and Intelligent Systems class, combining the subjects beautifully.

-It also posed an array of challenges relating to the integration of different components within the Robot Operating System (ROS).
+It also posed an array of challenges relating to the integration of different components within the Robot Operating System.
 Through this report, we present a detailed description of our approach, the methods applied, and the overall performance of the system that we developed for the third competition.

 ## Methods

 ### Face detection
 The face recognition process in our code is primarily handled through a Deep Neural Network (DNN) using OpenCV.
 We used a pre-trained DNN model that is known for its performance in image recognition tasks.
-These model has been trained on large datasets of faces, enabling it to recognize a wide variety of faces in different lighting conditions, orientations, and expressions.
+These models have been trained on large datasets of faces, enabling them to recognize a wide variety of faces in different lighting conditions, orientations, and expressions.

 In our code, we use the function `cv2.dnn.blobFromImage` to prepare the image for input into the DNN.
 This function resizes and normalizes the image.
 We resize the image to 300x300 pixels and perform normalization by subtracting mean RGB values to reduce illumination differences in the image.
 This blob is then fed into the DNN using `self.face_net.setInput(blob)`.